-The Parting of the Reed SeaThe last customs we shall discuss take place not at the seder, but on the seventh night of Pesah.
+The last customs we shall discuss take place not at the seder, but on the seventh night of Pesah.
 According to the Sages, our ancestors crossed Yam Suf, the Reed Sea, on the seventh night of Pesah.
 Various groups of Jews have developed ways of reenacting the splitting of the Reed Sea.a) The Gerer Hassidim gather in the shtibl on the seventh night of Pesah; they drink wine and they dance.
 They then pour a barrel of water on the floor, lift up their long cloaks, and “cross the sea” while declaring the towns which are located on the way to Gur.
 At each “town” they drink l’hayyim and then continue to Gur.
-When they “reach” Gur after “crossing the sea”, they once again drink l’hayyim and thank God for reaching their destination.
-A similar custom from Reishe, Galicia, in the 1890s is described by my great uncle Herman Leder (1890-1973) in his Yiddish memoir Reisher Yidn:
+When they “reach” Gur after “crossing the sea”, they once again drink l’hayyim and thank God for reaching their destination (Ben Ezra, p.
+245).

 There were several other Jews who were devoted to certain mitzvot more than to others.
 One of them, was Reb Ephraim Tzibele.